 Korean dramas to watch on Netflix

-From the heart-warming busyness of Was It Love? to the undead, medieval horrors of Kingdom, here are five K-dramas to keep on your radar
+From the unexpectedly popular Squid Game to the undead, medieval horrors of Kingdom, here are six K-dramas to keep on your radar

 The Korean wave, or hallyu, has spread around the world since the 90s, covering food, fashion, beauty, movies and music.
-The internet expands it further, especially in the wake of K-pop – making Korean culture mainstream.
+The internet expands it further, especially in the wake of K-pop – bringing Korean culture into the mainstream.
 When Bong Joon Ho’s incredible film Parasite won big at the Oscars, it acknowledged the deep adoration for Korean movies and international cinema as a whole.

 But the country's TV output should never be understated.
 There’s

 a seemingly infinite slew of K-dramas on Netflix, and it’s a confusing, funny